wuserena/ollama_chatbot/SocialWorker/README.md

 - Accessing real-time information (e.g., weather, search results)
 - Performing web searches at the patient’s request

-> These tools extend the agent’s capabilities beyond conversation into real-world support tasks.

 ---

-## 💬 3.
-Conversation Flow Controller
+## 3. Conversation Flow Controller

 This module allows the agent to classify and transition between conversational topics such as: